 Hydroponic Nutrients 101

-This is where a lot of beginners overthink things.
+This is where beginners tend to overthink things.
 You don’t need a shelf full of supplements.
 You need a good base nutrient solution and a basic understanding of what’s in it.
+We’ve covered this in depth in our guide to hydroponic nutrients for beginners and our separate post on how to mix a hydroponic nutrient solution.
+Here are the essentials.

 EC/PPM: Measuring Nutrient Strength

-EC (electrical conductivity) tells you how strong your nutrient solution is.
-For leafy greens, you want a lower EC (0.8–1.6).
-For fruiting crops, go higher (2.0–3.5).
-A basic EC/TDS meter runs $10–$15 and is worth every penny once you’re growing more seriously.
+EC (electrical conductivity) tells you how concentrated your nutrient solution is.
+For leafy greens, you want a lower EC (0.8–1.6 mS/cm).
+For fruiting crops like tomatoes, go higher (2.0–3.5).
+A basic EC/TDS meter runs $10–$15 and is worth it once you’re growing seriously.
+Check it alongside pH at every reservoir inspection.

 Best Plants to Grow in a DIY Hydroponic System